-- (a) The Board is authorized to issue a reserve certificate to any applicant who meets the following requirements: - (I) Possesses and submits a copy of their high school diploma, or high school equivalency certificate, or other evidence of successful completion of high school, including official college transcripts or degree; and - (II) Possesses and submits a copy of their current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (III) Truthfully completes and submits the POST Form 2 Application for Reserve Certification; and - (IV) Successfully completes the fingerprint-based criminal history record check required under Rule 14 and meets all of the following requirements: - (A) If applicable, submits a copy of their official military discharge documents showing character of service other than dishonorable conditions, per § 24-31-301(5), C.R.S. - (B) Successfully completes an approved reserve academy including skills training within two (2) years of the graduation date. - (C) Submits a copy of their academy certificate of completion. - (D) Possesses and submits a copy of their current Colorado driver's license or state-issued identification card. - (V) Testing is valid for two years from the date of completion.
-After this time has elapsed, if reserve certification was not issued, the applicant must successfully complete an additional reserve academy program. - (b) Upon issuance of a reserve certification and appointment to an agency the individual must comply with training requirements outlined in § 24-31-315 C.R.S. within six (6) months.
+- (a) The Board is authorized to issue a reserve certificate to any applicant who meets the following requirements: - (I) Possesses and submits a copy of their high school diploma, or high school equivalency certificate, or other evidence of successful completion of high school, including official college transcripts or degree; and - (II) Possesses and submits a copy of their current first aid and cardiopulmonary resuscitation certification, or equivalents; and - (III) Truthfully completes and submits the POST Form 2 Application for Reserve Certification; and - (IV) Is in good standing with Colorado POST as determined by the Director; and - (V) Successfully completes the fingerprint-based criminal history record check required under Rule 14 and meets all of the following requirements: - (A) If applicable, submits a copy of their official military discharge documents showing character of service other than dishonorable conditions, per § 24-31-301(5), C.R.S. - (B) Successfully completes an approved reserve academy including skills training. within two (2) years of the graduation date. - (C) Submits a copy of their academy certificate of completion. - (D) Possesses and submits a copy of their current Colorado driver's license or state-issued identification card. - (VI) Testing is valid for two years from the date of completion.
+After this time has elapsed, if reserve certification was not issued, the applicant must successfully complete an additional reserve academy program.

-- (I) Complete 2 hours of training in each of the following areas: anti-bias, community policing, situational de-escalation, and proper holds and restraints. - (c) Any law enforcement agency assigning duties to a reserve peace officer beyond those included in the approved reserve training shall assume the responsibility for ensuring that such reserve peace officer is adequately trained for such duties. - (d) A reserve certification shall expire automatically if the certificate holder is not serving and has not served as a reserve peace officer for at least six (6) months within the previous three (3) years. - (e) Reserve certifications may not be renewed. - (f) A certified peace officer may maintain current status as a certified peace officer while serving in a reserve peace officer position, recognized in § 16-2.5-110, C.R.S.
+- (b) Upon issuance of a reserve certification and appointment to an agency the individual must comply with training requirements outlined in § 24-31-315 C.R.S. within six (6) months. - (I) Complete 2 hours of training in each of the following areas: anti-bias, community policing, situational de-escalation, and proper holds and restraints. - (c) Any law enforcement agency assigning duties to a reserve peace officer beyond those included in the approved reserve training shall assume the responsibility for ensuring that such reserve peace officer is adequately trained for such duties. - (d) If a reserve certificate holder has not served as a reserve peace officer for a total of at least six (6) months during any consecutive three-year period, the certification automatically expires at the end of such three-year period, unless the certificate holder is then serving as a reserve peace officer. - (I) If a reserve certificate holder is deployed for military service, the certification automatically expires at the end of a three-year period from the date of certification or the date of separation from a Colorado law enforcement agency. if expired, the reserve certificate holder must complete a new reserve training academy. if employed at time of deployment, the certificate holder, at the agency's discretion, may remain on the employment roster and their certification will not expire. - (e) Reserve certifications may not be renewed. - (f) A certified peace officer may maintain current status as a certified peace officer while serving in a reserve peace officer position, recognized in § 16-2.5-110, C.R.S.